scottwellington/FEIS/README.txt

 If you use the FEIS dataset, please reference:

-* S. Wellington and J. Clayton, "Fourteen-channel EEG with Imagined Speech (FEIS) dataset," v1.0, University of Edinburgh, Edinburgh, UK, 2019. doi:10.5281/zenodo.3369179
+* S. Wellington, J. Clayton, "Fourteen-channel EEG with Imagined Speech (FEIS) dataset," v1.0, University of Edinburgh, Edinburgh, UK, 2019. doi:10.5281/zenodo.3369178

 ><> ><> ><> ><> ><> ><> ><> ><> ><> ><> ><> ><> ><> ><> ><> ><> ><> ><>